android/camera-samples/CameraXAdvanced/README.md

 # CameraX + Tensorflow Lite
+This is a collection of examples to demonstrate CameraX usage in different areas such as TFLite, and the list will grow along with CameraX advancing footprints.

+## TensorFlow Lite(TFLite)
-This sample implements an Activity that performs real-time object detection on the live camera frames.
+This example implements an Activity that performs real-time object detection on the live camera frames.
 It performs the following operations:
 1. Initializes camera preview and image analysis frame streams using CameraX
 2. Loads a mobilenet quantized model using Tensorflow Lite